 Download the Headway app today and join 50+ million users who've chosen to transform their screen time into self-development!

-Why am I so addicted to dopamine?
+What is dopamine addiction, and why do I feel so addicted to dopamine?

 What is "dopamine fasting"?